 He knew.
 He saw me.

-Logan’s fire for adventure called me to devour anything and everything that might break my idealism — above all, the parts about myself most celebrated and rewarded.
+Logan’s fire for adventure called me to devour anything and everything that might break my idealism.
 Deep down, I began to realize those parts were fake.
 I needed to cheat on my long-term boyfriend to explore my sexuality elsewhere; I needed to smoke cigarettes and binge-drink alcohol to experience what I thought all my past high school friends experienced.
 And I did; on a path of no resistance, I went for it all: everything I’d always wanted to try but couldn’t.

 I thought having the intent to self-destruct would offer hope and direction under my perfect mask, but I was very wrong.
 The bare me was a loud, desperate child turned bitter, nasty, and brutal.
 I waited for perseverance to become my surest measure of strength, like Logan said would happen from enduring a difficult challenge, but any strength felt futile next to my pain.
 I completely gave up on climbing out of the shrapnel.